 The town must submit two signed Letters of Support — one from the chief of police and one from the chief administrative officer of the town.
-The Foundation’s program coordinator will acknowledge receipt within three business days.
+The Foundation’s program officer will acknowledge receipt within three business days.

 The police department must complete the short Application Document that will be reviewed by the Foundation for approval.
 The Foundation will review within 10 business days of receipt.

 Following approval of an application, the department will begin the interview process to select a K9 handler using departmental practices for assigning specialty positions.